briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     uniform rate on all persons residing in or earning or receiving income in the Municipality.
-The tax is levied on income, qualifying wages, commissions and other compensation, and on net profits as hereinafter provided in [Section 124.03][] of this chapter and other sections as they may apply.
+The tax is levied on income, qualifying wages, commissions and other compensation, and on net profits as hereinafter provided in [Section 124.03][CF Section 124.03] of this chapter and other sections as they may apply.

     2. _(2)_ Intentionally left blank.